azmathik/notes-app/README.md

 GitHub Actions eliminates the need dedicated resources to set up and maintain CI/CD pipelines.
 Since GitHub Actions is fully integrated with GitHub, we can set any webhook as an event trigger for CI/CD pipeline.

 In this application the __CI__ is setup on the __main__ branch.
-When merged to the __main__ the CI is triggered which will compile, test, build the docker image and push the docker image to the docker repository in order.
+When pushed to the __main__ the CI is triggered which will compile, test, build the docker image and push the docker image to the docker repository in order.

 ## How to run the application?